thiagocavalcante777/thiagocavalcante777/README.md

 :books: Currently creating code for some projects.

-:outbox_tray: 2024 Goals: create fewer bugs..
+:outbox_tray: 2024 Goals: create fewer bugs.

 ## About me